holy-tao/AhkWin32Projection/README.md

 # AhkWin32Projection
-A language projection of the Win32 API into AutoHotkey V2.
+Win32 bindings for AutoHotkey V2.

 This project allows you to replace this:
 ```autohotkey v2